PhilCK/Chunky/README.md

 The main motivation for this was to see what an interface would turn out like using bitmasks to identify the components for an entity or system.

+## Roadmap/Feedback

+This is for my own needs/fun, but if you have feedback on how what could be changed to meet your needs, feel free to raise an issue.
+I do this in my free time so its ofcourse dependent on how much time I have.

+**Some Unordered Pirority List**

+- Stablise the API / Basic design.
+- Make API safer to use more thread friendly.
+- Virutal Memory backend.

 ## Status

 Currently porting a really bad prototype I made for this accross.
 There are alot